Mistakes to Avoid Reduce Returns

 Outdated Information

 Not updating charts when suppliers or patterns change.
+One supplier switch can make your entire size chart wrong.

 6